 OneDrive’s key benefits are mainly realized by Windows users.
-Full integration into Windows, File Explorer and Office 365 offer amazing benefits to those who use those products.
+Full integration into Windows, File Explorer and Office 365 offers amazing benefits to those who use those products.
 Collaboration is one especially helpful feature.
-It allows you to share files with coworkers and edit in real time.
+It allows you to share files with coworkers and edit in real-time.
 And even go back and look at what other people have changed in your documents.

 OneDrive’s Android and iOS apps are also very helpful.
 They offer an alternative photo syncing option to Google Photos or iCloud that you can enable with a simple tap.
 Of course, the downside is these services will count against your storage in OneDrive, where proprietary offerings like Google Photos offer free storage for photos.

-iCloud also offers collaboration through Pages and KeyNote, similarly to OneDrive.
+iCloud also offers collaboration through Pages and KeyNote, similar to OneDrive.
 These features work pretty well if your coworkers or classmates also use Apple products.